jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 Next came [Mer](https://uk.mer.eco/live-charge-point-data/) whose link didn't need a key.
 BP pulse had an [access request from](https://www.bppulse.co.uk/help-centre/charging/faq/public-charge-point-regulations/open-data) and after a while I found [Shell's](https://www.shell.co.uk/electric-vehicle-charging/shell-recharge-open-data-request.html#iframe=L2Zvcm1zL2VuX3VrX3BjcHJfZGF0YV9yZXF1ZXN0).
-Both forms went to [eco-movement](https://www.eco-movement.com/), a Dutch company, who replied with keys and a short how-to guide, all quick, professional and easy to code because Different keys with the same request URL returned different operators’ data.
+Both forms went to [eco-movement](https://www.eco-movement.com/), a Dutch company, who replied with keys and a short how-to guide, all quick, professional and easy to code because different keys with the same request URL returned different operators’ data.

 After a third form went to them, I asked if eco-movement would tell me who else they provided this service for.
 No, they said, that would break client confidentiality.
 The following isn't verbatim, but the gist of the exchange that followed.